- Most retirement income is taxable except for withdrawals from Roth retirement accounts.

 Remember to take Required Minimum Distributions (RMDs)

-Once you reach age 70½ the IRS requires you to take minimum distributions from all tax-deferred retirement accounts each year whether you need the income or not.
+Once you reach a certain age, the IRS requires you to take minimum distributions from all tax-deferred retirement accounts each year whether you need the income or not.
 These distributions are taxable, so they will drive your decisions on where to take other withdrawals in order to minimize additional taxes.

 The IRS is very strict about enforcing RMD rules, so make sure you calculate your RMDs correctly and make them on time.
 If you’re late, you’ll owe a penalty equal to 50 percent of the amount that should have been withdrawn.